stonezyg/modernize-apps-katacoda/scenarios/resilient-apps/03-metrics.md

 ![Prometheus console](/redhat-middleware-workshops/assets/resilient-apps/prom.png)

-You can also graph the results over time by clicking on the _Graph_ tab:
+You can also graph the results over time by clicking on the _Graph_ tab (adjust the timeframe from 1h to 1minute for example):

 ![Prometheus graph](/redhat-middleware-workshops/assets/resilient-apps/promgraph.png)